Igvir/nodejs-mongo-client/README.md

-# nodejs-mongo-client
+# Notes for nodejs-mongo-client

-a node.js mongo client
+This project is a node.js mongo client using docker

+## General Notes
+* The code is in Beta now

+## How to use the image